plausible/analytics/README.md

 ## Technology

-Plausible Analytics is a standard Elixir/Phoenix application backed by a PostgreSQL database for general data and a Clickhouse database for stats.
+CDN Analytics is a standard Elixir/Phoenix application backed by a PostgreSQL database for general data and a Clickhouse database for stats.
 On the frontend we use [TailwindCSS](https://tailwindcss.com/) for styling and React to make the dashboard interactive.

 ## Contributors